mxtrhome/core-user-dash-docs/src/workflows/index.md

 > In case if your Workflow is already active you are still able to edit it, but you have to understand that, if
 > your workflow has already been started its execution for some users or leads, you will not see your changes in
-> execution results, you will be able to use your edits only for new executions.
+> execution results for them, you will be able to use your edits only for new executions.